Cosoleacaque

-Cosoleacaque is a municipality in the south-east zone of the State of Veracruz, Mexico.
-It is located about 300 km from the state capital Xalapa.
+Cosoleacaque is a municipality in the Mexican state of Veracruz.
+It is located in the south-east zone of the state, about 300 km from the state capital Xalapa.
 It has a surface of 234.42 km2.
 It is located at 18°00′N 94°38′W.

+Geography

 Cosoleacaque borders to the north on Coatzacoalcos and Pajapan, to the south on Minatitlán, to the east on Ixhuatlán del Sureste and Nanchital and to the west on Chinameca.

 The weather is warm all year with rains in summer and autumn.
 Cosoleacaque's main products are maize and rice.

+Culture

 Cosoleacaque has a celebration in honor of Santa Cruz, patron of the town.

 Transportation

 Minatitlán/Coatzacoalcos International Airport is located in Cosoleacaque.